BrandonS8/teaching-myself-p5/README.md

 * Have to clear canvas then redraw only what you want to get a lot of effects to work.
 * The draw function is constantly looping unless you call noLoop().
 This is very easy to forget and blow up your computer.

+## Some questions about p5
+* What are the two main functions used in a p5 app?
+> setup() and draw()
+* Which of the above functions loops infinitely unless told otherwise?
+> draw()
+* How do you make a canvas that is equal to the height/width of the window?
+> createCanvas(windowWidth, windowHeight)

+## Possible Alternatives
+* [Anime.js](http://animejs.com/) (Bit more complicated and heavier focus on animation.
+Even if you aren't interested in Anime.js at least look at their website, it's pretty great.)
+* [Paper.js](http://paperjs.org/) (Pretty close to p5)

 ## Process for setting up p5
 1. Just include p5 and any p5 libraries you want to use from a local or remote file.